Visa Application for Pinoys with focus on Schengen Visa.

 Filipinos who have experienced applying for visas to US, Europe, Japan, etc will relate to the agony and understand why Visa Application is one, if not the most major part of my RTW preparation.
 Here is a detailed account of how to apply for Schengen Visa for Philippine Passport Holders.

-My focus will only be for tourist visa application.
+My focus will only be for application of tourist schengen visa for Philippine Passport holders.
 If you’re studying, working, marrying, or visiting family, I’m sure there’s a whole other bunch of stuff you need to prepare.
 I can’t help you with it, sorry.

 Philippine passport holders are required Schengen visa to visit one or more of these Member States.
 This visa is valid in all Schengen states for a stay of up to 90 days within a six-month period for a visit, tourism or business.
 It is not valid for employment.

 Applications can be made earliest three (3) months before the planned entry.